Mellon/ACLS Dissertation Innovation Fellowship

 The deadline for this program has passed.
 The description below is for information purposes only.
 Awardees in the 2023-24 competition will be announced in the spring.

 - Award: $40,000 stipend for the fellowship year, plus up to $8,000 for project-related research, training, development, and travel costs.
 The award also includes a $2,000 stipend for external mentorship.

-- Notifications will be sent via email in late March 2023.
+- Notifications will be sent via email by early April 2024.

 - For information on how to request reviewer feedback, see FAQ.

 ACLS invites applications for Mellon/ACLS Dissertation Innovation Fellowships, which provide a year of support for doctoral students preparing to embark on innovative dissertation research projects.
 This program is made possible by a grant from the Mellon Foundation.

 Mellon/ACLS Dissertation Innovation Fellowships support graduate students in the humanities and social sciences who show promise of leading their fields in important new directions.
 The fellowships are designed to intervene at the formative stage of dissertation development, before research and writing are advanced.
 The program seeks to expand the range of research methodologies, formats, and areas of inquiry traditionally considered suitable for the dissertation, with a particular focus on supporting scholars who can build a more diverse, inclusive, and equitable academy.